-“Summer Lightning” is the first of six novels set at the inimitable Blandings Castle, in Shropshire, featuring Lord Emsworth and his prize pig, the Empress of Blandings.
-This series is different from the Jeeves and Wooster classics – but the 36 quotations below show why it made me laugh out loud.
+“Summer Lightning” is the fourth novel set at Blandings Castle, in Shropshire, the seat of the absent-minded Lord Emsworth and his prize pig, the Empress of Blandings, and my first.
+The Blandings series is different from the Jeeves and Wooster classics – but the 36 quotations below show why it made me laugh out loud.

 My recent blog Reading Wodehouse: a plea for help recorded that I had finished the main body of Jeeves and Wooster stories.
 I sought advice on what other Wodehouse was out there, and what I should read next.
 I received a host of helpful comments (at the link: feel free to take a look).
 Thanks, everyone.